Landlord and Tenant Mediation Program

 - Mediation sessions are held Monday through Friday at 1:30 pm in the Multi-Door Dispute Resolution Division, Court Building C, 410 E Street N.W., Second Floor.

 - Cases are allotted up to two hours to mediate.

-- Follow-up sessions are offered in both programs and may be held in an alternate location, by arrangement between the mediator and the parties, with notice to the Program Manager.
+- Follow-up sessions are offered in both programs and may be held in an alternate location, by arrangement between the mediator and the parties, with notice to the Case Manager.

-- If you do not reach an agreement, the Program Manager will set a pretrial date for the next event.
+- If you do not reach an agreement, the Case Manager will set a pretrial date for the next event.